Mapping NVD Records to Their Vulnerability-fixing Commits: How Hard is It?: Study Design

 \section{Study Design}

-In this section, we first introduce the RQs; second, we present the data collection process; next, we provide the evaluation metrics adopted in each RQ; and finally, we provide the implementation details.
+In this section, we first introduce the RQs and their motivation.
+Second, we describe the approach to answer each RQ.
+Third, we present the data collection process.
+Next, we provide the evaluation metrics adopted in each RQ.
+Finally, we provide the implementation details.